rbiasini/imo-2021/problem1.md

 }
 ```

-now we have to prove that, for n > 100, it is possible to find an m such that:
+now we have to prove that, for n > 100, it is possible to find an integer m such that:

 ```
 {